jackyzha0/jackyzha0.github.io/content/posts/play.md

 ---
-title: "What is play?"
+title: "Play to Win: A Post-Work Society"
 date: 2021-11-14
 ---

-*Extension of thoughts about [play](thoughts/play.md) and discussion from our Interact [Circle](thoughts/circle.md) on [Hackathon Culture](posts/hackathons.md) + Play.*
+*Extension of my thoughts about [play](thoughts/play.md) and discussions from our [Interact Circle](thoughts/circle.md) on [Hackathon Culture](posts/hackathons.md) and Play.*

 ## Defining play
-I've spent a lot of the past few months reminiscing on the childhood days of finding funny looking patterns in the rocks in my backyard and building LEGOs without instruction manuals from the amalgamation of sets collected over the years.
+I've spent a lot of the past few months reminiscing on the childhood days of finding funny looking patterns in the rocks in my backyard and building LEGOs without instruction manuals.

-So much time spent thinking about how to ['bring back play'](posts/hackathons.md), yet not a lot of thinking about what *play is*.
+I've spent so much time thinking about how to ['bring back play'](posts/hackathons.md), yet not a lot of thinking about *what play is*.
 The more I think about it, the more nebulous it feels to define.
 I know examples of it when I see it -- the building of blanket forts during sleepovers, the joy of beating Minecraft for the first time with your friends -- but to put words to it feels difficult.

-The most intuitive definition is one that comes from Bill Watterson.
-Anything that you do on your own volition or agency just for its own sake; an *intrinsically* motivated activity.
+The most intuitive definition is one that comes from Bill Watterson: play is anything that you do on your own volition or agency just for its own sake.
+It is an *intrinsically* motivated activity.

 ![](/posts/images/play/agency.png)

 Play is the act of enjoying the process, the means to the end.
 To have as much fun as possible along the way.
-To quote [Kernel](https://kernel.community/en/learn/module-1/joyful-subversion), to "turn life into a canvas, rather than a graph with checkpoints".
+Quoting [Kernel](https://kernel.community/en/learn/module-1/joyful-subversion), to "turn life into a canvas, rather than a graph with checkpoints".

 Yet this definition still seems inadequate.
 What separates work from play?
 Are they mutually exclusive?
 What about those who cannot afford time out of their day to do anything *but work*?
 Those who play games professionally?

-Here, I turn to Odell's [*How to Do Nothing*](thoughts/books/how-to-do-nothing.md) and Suit's [*The Grasshopper: Games, Life, and Utopia*](thoughts/books/grasshopper.md) to further explore this definition.
+Here, I turn to Jenny Odell's [*How to Do Nothing*](thoughts/books/how-to-do-nothing.md) and Bernard Herbert Suit's [*The Grasshopper: Games, Life, and Utopia*](thoughts/books/grasshopper.md) to further explore this definition.

 ## How to Do Nothing
-Odell's main tenet of her book is quite literally the title: how to do nothing. *How to Do Nothing* focuses on resisting the current attention economy.
-The act of doing nothing "in opposition to a productivity-obsessed environment" can help restore communities, both locally and beyond.
+Odell’s book *How to Do Nothing* focuses on resisting the current attention economy.
+Doing ‘nothing’ within a productivity-obsessed environment can, in fact, help to restore communities, both locally and beyond.

-*Nothing*, in this case, refers not to actually doing nothing but rather to not participating in the [attention economy](thoughts/attention-economy.md) and hustle culture, *i.e.* doing nothing productive.
+'Nothing', in this case, refers not to actually doing nothing but rather to not participating in the [attention economy](thoughts/attention-economy.md) and hustle culture.
+'Nothing' means doing nothing productive.

 Recently, I have been grappling with the question of whether self-care is [selfish](thoughts/selfishness.md).
 My inner self wants to be able to do nothing: just do projects I find fun, hang out with my friends, and go outside.
-However, I know that *longer-term*, working hard at doing well at my job and in school will do me more good, career-wise.
+However, I know that *long term*, working hard at doing well at my job and in school will do me more good, career-wise.

 ![](/posts/images/play/long-term.png)

 How can I justify setting aside time to do nothing when I have so many people asking for my time and pulling me in so many directions?
 In the attention economy, attention is scarce.

-Play allows us to create spaces where saying 'no' is okay. **Play is what allows us to create local spaces of abundance.**
+Play allows us to create environments where saying 'no' is okay.
+By definition, nobody forces you to play. **Play is what allows us to create local spaces of abundance.**

 > "Caring for myself is not self-indulgence, it is self preservation, and that is an act of political warfare."